hfp/libxstream/samples/ozaki/README.md

 A double-buffered K-batch pipeline overlaps preprocessing of batch N+1 with the dot-product computation of batch N across three concurrent streams.

+When Intel USM or OpenCL SVM is available, `ozaki_init` creates a device-memory pool (backed by `libxs_malloc`).
+Buffers allocated during `ozaki_gemm` are returned to the pool instead of being freed, eliminating per-call allocation overhead for repeated GEMM calls with identical dimensions.
+The pool falls back to direct `libxstream_memdev_allocate` transparently if USM/SVM is not supported.

 ## Build

 ```bash